 Every IT infrastructure will encounter changes during the course of its life cycle, in order to remain efficient or to align itself with the company’s goals.
 If you make changes to systems or networks, you should be able to easily see which other systems or even which departments are affected.
 Even the smallest unthought-out changes can have far-reaching consequences for processes, systems and services.
 If you lack this overview, cost-intensive failures are inevitable.

 Many entrepreneurs and managing directors are not fully aware that there are also concrete legal requirements that make IT documentation mandatory.
 The IT security law and the regulation of the operation of critical infrastructures (KRITISV) are examples of such standards.
 It is necessary to also document internal IT, due to the Basic Data Protection Regulation (DS-GVO).

 In this context, it is also necessary to mention The German Act on Control and Transparency in Business (KonTraG).
 This law obliges companies to take measures that allow for the early identification of risks to the continued existence of the company.
 This naturally also affects corporate IT and is therefore relevant for almost all companies.

 There is absolutely no reason not to use IT documentation.
 The days when entrepreneurs and managing directors could put IT documentation aside as an unnecessary expenditure of time and money are finally over.
 Apart from the significant legal requirements, IT documentation has an important and indisputable practical use: To save time and money.

-The 6 steps to IT documentation
+The 6 steps to your IT asset management

 The six videos in the series are webinar videos designed to help newcomers to start with their IT documentation.
 Using a live system, our experts build a complete IT documentation step by step – from the first locations to the documentation of business services and licenses.